MISTLab/BlabberSeg/README.md

 ## Publication
-For more information about BlabberSeg, refer to our paper: https://lnkd.in/gcthVaqk
+For more information about BlabberSeg, refer to our paper (https://arxiv.org/abs/2410.12979).